 This summary is written in everyday language.
 We have tried to make it as complete and accurate as possible.
-If there are any discrepancies between this summary and the legal plan documents (such as SRP's plan document, individual and group annuity contracts, custodial account agreements and loan agreements), those documents will determine how SRP works and the benefits that are paid.
+The complete details of SRP are contained in SRP's plan document.
+If there are any discrepancies between this summary (or any other document, form, or communication) and the legal plan documents (such as SRP's signed plan document, individual and group annuity contracts, custodial account agreements and loan agreements), the legal plan documents will determine how SRP works and the benefits that are paid.
+You and your beneficiaries should not rely on any oral description of SRP or its benefits because the written terms of the legal plan documents will always govern.
 Participating in SRP does not guarantee employment.